Do you struggle with figuring out the right way to feed your cat? Are you asking yourself, "Should I free feed my cat?"

 Meal feeding means you're providing food to your cat only at specific meal times during the day.
 Both canned and dry foods can be fed in this manner.

 Advantages: Food intake can be closely monitored, which means it will be easy to tell if your cat has had a change in appetite.
-In addition, if you have the joy of having a multiple cat household, all cats will have access to food without one being dominant over the others — one cat could be eating all the food and gaining too much weight, and the other cat(s) could be missing out on the nutrients they need to stay healthy.
+In addition, if you have the joy of a multiple cat household, all cats will have access to food without one being dominant over the others — one cat could be eating all the food and gaining too much weight, and the other cat(s) could be missing out on the nutrients they need to stay healthy.

 Disadvantages.
 Cats might beg for food between meals.
 Your cat cannot control how much she eats at a certain time.
 However, if you are following your veterinarian's advice with proper amounts and regular feeding, you can rest easy that she is indeed getting the right amount of food and nutrients.

 The bottom line.
 While kittens should be fed up to three times a day, once a cat becomes an adult (at about one year of age) feeding once or twice a day is just fine, says the Cornell Feline Health Center.
-In fact, feeding just once a day should be acceptable for the majority of cats.
+In fact, feeding just once-a-day should be acceptable for the majority of cats.
 "Once cats reach adulthood, once a day feeding is fine as long as they are healthy and have no disease problems suggesting a reason to feed differently," Cornell reports.
 Again, always check with your vet before deciding on a feeding regimen.

 If you have multiple cats, ideally each cat should have their own food and water station in a quiet, low-traffic place where the cat likes to spend time, The Cat Doctors advises.
 That's because cats are solitary eaters — they prefer to be alone when they eat.